 Some bisphosphonates include alendronate (Fosamax), etidronate (Didronel), risedronate (Actonel), tiludronate (Skelid), and others.

-Phosphate can combine with calcium, iron, or magnesium.
-This reduces the body's ability to absorb phosphate, calcium, iron, and magnesium.
-To avoid this interaction, phosphate should be taken at least 2 hours before or after taking calcium, iron, or magnesium.
+- Phosphate can combine with magnesium.
+This reduces the body's ability to absorb phosphate and magnesium.
+To avoid this interaction, phosphate should be taken at least 2 hours before or after taking magnesium.